FRIB Theory Alliance Mission and Initiatives

-In support of this mission, the FRIB-TA is establishing a range of initiatives, including
+In support of this mission, the FRIB-TA carries out a range of initiatives, including

 - National FRIB Theory Fellow program.
 The FRIB Theory Fellowship is a five-year research position at a participating institution, which includes an independent annual budget for travel and visitors.
 The Fellow is expected to develop high-caliber work on important theoretical problems relevant to research with FRIB.
 See FRIB-TA Theory Fellows: Guidance for Searches for guidelines.

 - FRIB Bridge Faculty program.
-Once initiated, this program will enhance the opportunities of Theory Faculty hires at Universities or Theory Staff hires at National Labs by providing supplemental funding.
+This program enhances the opportunities of Theory Faculty hires at Universities or Theory Staff hires at National Labs by providing supplemental funding.
 The FRIB Theory Faculty hired into this program would develop research relevant for FRIB, and would be requested to spend some time at FRIB.
 See FRIB-TA Theory Bridge Program: Guidance for Applications for guidelines.

 - FRIB Theory Visiting program.
 To enable continuous in interactions between theory and experiment, and across the various sub-areas, it is critical that theorists come together and spend time at FRIB.
 Investment in travel will allow not only the new generation, such as the FRIB Theory Fellows and Bridge Faculty, to engage in fruitful discussions and instigate new collaborations, but also enable coordinated mobility of other theorists participating in FRIB science and working in the U.S. and worldwide.